Written byRyone Visscher

 - Any available updates will be listed and will be downloadable or you will be told your software is up to date which is good information to know.

 If you have updated your Mac to macOS 12 Monterey however you may still not be able to find the USB flash drive.
-This can be due to known macOS 12 bugs causing the Mac USB port not to work and then of course your Mac will fail to recognize a USB flash drive.
+This can be due to known macOS 12 bugs causing the computer's USB port not to work and then of course your Mac will fail to recognize USB.

 To fix this there are threads on Apple's support page that explore the topic at length.
 You could downgrade your macOS, reinstall macOS or upgrade macOS to avoid the macOS 12 bug for example.